1) What is occupational therapy? What do occupational therapists do?

 - Broken bones or other orthopedic injuries

-Occupational therapists work in a wide range of private and public settings, including people’s homes, community health centres, schools, public and private hospitals, rehabilitation centres, mental health clinics, private practices, government departments, alcohol and drug centres, and aged care facilities.
+Occupational therapists work in a wide range of private and public settings.
+In addition to residential properties, our in-home occupational therapists also attend community health centres, schools, public and private hospitals, rehabilitation centres, mental health clinics, private practices, government departments, alcohol and drug centres, and aged care facilities.